Or at least, questions you might ask if you come by this site!

 What’s this site all about?

-This is my playthrough blog for all of my adventures playing Skyrim.
-I use it to post in-depth descriptions of my characters’ adventures, commentary on the game in general, copious bitching about bugs encountered, and lots and lots of screenshots.
+This is my playthrough blog for all of my adventures playing Elder Scrolls games–mostly Skyrim and Elder Scrolls Online, but with some Morrowind and Oblivion as well.
+I post in-depth descriptions of my characters’ adventures, commentary on the game in general, copious bitching about bugs encountered, and lots and lots of screenshots.

-I enjoy coming at Skyrim with a roleplay mindset, including coming up with basic backstories for characters, and using that to influence my choices in how I run through the game.
+I enjoy coming at Elder Scrolls games with a roleplay mindset, including coming up with basic backstories for characters, and using that to influence my choices in how I run through the game.

 And since I’m a writer and a completist nerd, I also enjoy documenting my playthroughs in detail!